Daadian99/osoyoos-events/Project_notes.md

 # Osoyoos Event Ticketing System - Project Notes

+## Project Structure and Goals

+1. Separate Interfaces:
+   - Desktop Web Interface (Current Focus): osoyoos-events-desktop
+   - Mobile Web Interface (Future): osoyoos-events-mobile
+   - Native Mobile Apps (Future): To be developed after web interfaces

+2. Desktop Interface Focus:
+   - Optimize for wider screens
+   - No need for mobile responsiveness in the desktop version

+3. API-First Approach:
+   - Develop a robust API to support all interfaces and future mobile apps

 ## Current Project Status (as of 2024-10-21)
 - All core functionalities are implemented and working:
   - User authentication (registration, login) with JWT